aiddata/geo-hpc/README.md

 --------------------------------------------------
 --------------------------------------------------

-## generic_extract
+## extract
 3rd generation fully integrated extract script which can be used for datasets with any temporal type
     - includes: year, year month, year day, temporally invariant

 ## merge
-merge scripts for use with gen 3 sciclone extract outputs
+contains generic merge script (temporally agnostic) for use with gen 3 sciclone extract outputs
-- coming soon

 ## data post